Johnnydaboy/LazyReader/README.md

     a)  make sure your set the source file correctly and make sure you opened the project on /LazyReader (not one directory above or below)
     b) JDK 11 or above must be installed for the extensions to work
+    c) DifficultyClassifier or other classes not detected -) Wait a few moments until the IDE project finder can detect everything

 Problem 3: Packages not detected